 - Lastly, give me 3 fun facts (or warnings) while visiting these planets.

-You must make a shared powerpoint or Google Sheets with your group to present in class.
+You must make a shared PowerPoint in Teams or Google Slides with your group to present in class.
 Have pictures, video, models etc. to help explain.

 We will be using class time to complete most of it (within 2 weeks), however you can do some work from home and bring it in.